sebhildebrandt/systeminformation/README.md

 Bug Fixes

-- several bug fixes (like assess errors)
+- several bug fixes (like assess errors in `cpuCurrentspeed`, potentially incorrect results in `users`, ...)
 - testet on even more platforms and linux distributions

 **Be aware**, that the new version 3.x is **NOT fully backward compatible** to version 2.x ...